 How to ease separation anxiety in kids

 The key to overcoming separation anxiety is helping your child feel safe.
 Talk to them about how you are staying safe and how the school is keeping them safe.
-Let them know how school may be different now and why those differences are good.
+You can also help ease your child’s separation anxiety by:

-- Create rituals and routines.
+4. Creating rituals and routines.
 Create separation rituals, such as a goodbye hug or giving them a separation item like a stuffed toy or sticker.
 Having this routine can help your child feel positive and safe about the separation.
-Sticking to routines throughout the day help children predict what will happen.
+Sticking to routines throughout the day helps children predict what will happen.

 When should parents worry or visit a doctor due to separation anxiety?